Waitangi, Chatham Islands: Administration and services

 Waitangi is the seat of Chatham Islands Council, which provides local administration equivalent to those of New Zealand's unitary authorities.
 The council hosts a visiting District Court Judge, and is the base of a local police constable.
 A doctor and two nurses staff a four-bedroom hospital facility.

 The settlement hosts two primary schools that are served by the Ministry of Education: Te One School and Kaingaroa School.
-Most continue their secondary education in New Zealand.
+Most continue their secondary education in mainland New Zealand.

 Local services in Waitangi include Port Waitangi and Fish Processing Factory, an ANZ Bank and Post Office, liquor store, general store, burger cafe, and a hotel and pub.
 Local volunteers run radio station Radio Weka and rebroadcast New Zealand television.
-Broadband and 4G mobile phone coverage are available through Spark, 2degrees and Vodafone; through a RCG network, as well as satellite and ADSL broadband services.
+Broadband and 4G mobile phone coverage are available through Spark, 2degrees and One NZ; through a RCG network, as well as satellite and ADSL broadband services.